Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 5 had been killed (out of about 120); they were Oddvar Bertrand Karlsen, Arthur Peder Nesse, Jens Christian Rolfsen, Arnold Schreuder and Oluf Edvard Thoresen.
 Several had been severely wounded.

-Many of the survivors died in the latter phase of the war, having been distributed on other vessels.
+Many of the survivors died in the latter phase of the war, having been distributed on other ships.
 The loss of Tunsberg Castle also meant that the plan for a landbase at Båtsfjord had to be given up, all the equipment having gone down with the ship.

 Note that there's a long message in my Norwegian Guestbook from someone who has researched this incident extensively, and does not believe the official mine theory at all any more.
-I'm afraid I won't have time to translate this entire message right now, but briefly what he's saying is that his research has led him to believe that Tunsberg Castle was sunk intentionally by 2 Russian submarines, in order to prevent the Norwegian forces from establishing a direct line of communications between Finnmark and the U.K.
+I'm afraid I won't have time to translate this entire message right now, but briefly what he's saying is that his research has lead him to believe that Tunsberg Castle was sunk intentionally by 2 Russian submarines, in order to prevent the Norwegian forces from establishing a direct line of communications between Finnmark and the U.K.

 Related external links: